Scientist profiles G-L

 - MD, 1996, U of T, Canada

-- Certificate in medical education, Institute of Medical Sciences, U of T, Canada
+- Certificate in medical education, Institute of Medical Sciences, U of T

 Appointments and Affiliations:

-- Assistant professor, department of medicine (neurology), U of T
+- Associate professor, department of medicine, division of neurology, U of T

-- Director, Regional Stroke Prevention Clinic and Acute TIA Unit, Sunnybrook Health Sciences Centre
+- Director, Sunnybrook Regional Stroke Prevention Clinic and Rapid Transient Ischemic Attack Clinic

 - Stroke prevention